lyusupov/SoftRF/software/firmware/binaries/README.md

 4. Press **START** button and wait for completion.

 For some boards you may need to push **BOOT** button in order to activate flash download mode.<br>
-"Stock" modules may also require to apply full flash memory erase (use **ERASE** UI "button") prior to first flashing with SoftRF's firmware.
+"Stock" modules may also require to apply full flash memory erase (use **ERASE** UI "button") prior to first flashing with SoftRF's firmware.<br>
+One may need to reduce BAUD rate down to 115200 bps.

 <br>